slightknack/slightknack.dev/content/blog/sketchnote.md

 - Why did I get started
   - Uncle is professor of Sketchnoting
   - Have always liked drawing
-  - Going into highschool
+  - Going into high school
     - Always told that 'it would get a lot harder, a lot quicker'
     - Wanted to be prepared, and have the tools available to deal with it
     - Still haven't encountered a massive difficulty spike, and I'm taking some pretty tough classes, so I must be doing something right?

 - What experience do I have with it?
   - 4 notebooks, 40 pens and markers, over 400 pages of hand-drawn notes
-  - From highschool:
+  - From high school:
     - 2 from freshman year,
     - 1 for sophomore and junior
     - 1 for senior, which I'm working on now.